-Figure 12.
-Changes in irrigation requirement from climate factors.
-Maps show percentage changes in decadal averaged irrigation consumption by ASR from 2001-2010 to 2041-2050 for the ASRs within the IGSM-WRS.
-With changes in irrigated area, the simulations highlight the effect of climate change as a result of unconstrained emissions (UCE) and a stabilization policy (L1S) as well as the effect of different regional pattern change scenarios (WET and DRY).
+Figure 14.
+Changes in ASR Water Stress Index (WSI).
+Maps show changes in decadal averaged ASR water stress from 2001-2010 to 2041-2050.
+The simulations highlight the effect of climate change as a result of unconstrained emissions (UCE) and a stabilization policy (L1S) as well as the effect of different regional patterns of climate change (WET and DRY).
 Refer to Table 1 and corresponding text for further details regarding the suite of simulations performed.

-Looking closer at the WSI changes in 2050 for various regions across the globe (Figure 14), we find that at the ASR levels, there is not a homogeneous regional impact with respect to the global scale hydroclimate characterizations (i.e., WET and DRY cases).
+Looking closer at the WSI changes at 2050 for Southeast Asia (Figure 15), we find that at the ASR levels, there is not a homogeneous regional impact with respect to the global scale hydroclimate characterizations (i.e. WET and DRY cases).
 In a number of instances, the change in WSI does not consistently follow the WET and DRY characterizations-as determined by the global land-only CMI trends.
 We find that WSI can increase under the global WET scenario.
-For example, under both the UCE and L1S scenarios, the Tibetan Plateau as well as basins across most of South America and central Eurasia shows increased water stress in the WET cases (Figures 14c and 14d).
-Conversely, the Chang Jiang and Yangtze rivers as well as across the western United States show decreased water stress under the DRY scenarios (Figures 14a and 14b).
+For example under both the UCE and L1S scenarios, the Tibetan Plateau and Mekong River basins show increased water stress in the WET cases (Figures 15c and 15d).
+Conversely, the Chang Jiang and Yangtze rivers show decreased water stress under the DRY scenarios (Figures 15a and 15b).
 These results underscore the caveat that metrics designed to characterize the range of global scale hydroclimate conditions will not consistently capture all regional variations accordingly.
 Therefore, any risk-based assessment that aims to span the full range of hydroclimate outcomes must carefully consider the domain and metrics chosen.